 - Ffestiniog: its Slate Mines and Quarries, ‘city of slates’ and railway to Porthmadog

 - Bryneglwys Slate Quarry, Abergynolwyn village and the Talyllyn Railway

 - Aberllefenni Slate Quarry

-In what they felt was an appropriate alternative to the boundary variation in 2011 they embarked on a plan to secure UNESCO World Heritage Status for the North Wales slate industry which would include amongst other locations, parts of Blaenau Ffestiniog.
+In what they felt was an alternative to the boundary variation in 2011 they embarked on a plan to secure UNESCO World Heritage Status for the North Wales slate industry which would include among other locations, parts of Blaenau Ffestiniog.
 I said at the time that the entire process of being selected for World Heritage Status can take between five and ten years and even then may not be successful, by which time I am sure that the original proposal to vary the boundary of the Park could have been completed and possibly at considerably less cost.

 My estimate of the timescale involved was not far out because now in late 2018 the slate landscape around Gwynedd will be the UK’s preferred nomination for UNESCO World Heritage Status and will be presented to UNESCO in 2019 with a decision due in 2021.

-If successful, the landscape would be the fourth world heritage site in Wales, joining the Blaenavon industrial landscape, the 13th-century castles and town walls built in Gwynedd by King Edward I, and the Pontcysyllte Aqueduct.
+If successful, the landscape would be the fourth world heritage site in Wales, joining the Blaenavon industrial landscape, the 13th-century castles and town walls built-in Gwynedd by King Edward I, and the Pontcysyllte Aqueduct.

-Almost ten years after the alternative to changing the National Park boundary was embarked upon lets hope the submission is approved as the area is certainly long overdue recognition for it’s contribution as the world’s greatest exporter of slate during the mid 19th century, becoming a key part of the social and economic fabric of North-West Wales.
+Almost ten years after the alternative to changing the National Park boundary was embarked upon lets hope the submission is approved as the area is certainly long overdue recognition for its contribution as the world’s greatest exporter of slate during the mid 19th century, becoming a key part of the social and economic fabric of North-West Wales.

 If you wish to see more images of the slate quarries around Blaenau Ffestiniog take a look at the “Forgotten Snowdonia” article.